adamskrz/notes/cs126/2-LinkedLists.md

 ### Removing the tail

-Sadly there is no contant-time way to update the tail, as we have to traverse the entire linked list to reach it in order to remove.
+Sadly there is no constant-time way to update the tail, as we have to traverse the entire linked list to reach it in order to remove.

 ## Doubly Linked Lists